fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Why Do Most Programming Jobs Require Tool Knowledge?

+Because you won't produce any value without them.
+Programming has no value unless the code can be used by an end user.
+To make that happen you will need tools outside of the programming language you pick to write your program in.

+In most larger development projects, it is common practice to at the very least have some type of delivery pipeline and a hosting solution for your code.
+Apart from these you will most of the time find that cloud services and Agile workflow tools are used.
+There is simply no way for you to avoid learning these if you want to be part of a serious software team today.

+The good news is that for the most part, you won't need to know every little detail about these tools.
+The main thing is to know how to be effective at everyday tasks.

+We can also expand our scope of what we consider tools.
+Is Git a tool?
+Well yes, it is.
+As you can imagine you will need to know it in order to save your changes and do updates to the main codebase.
+If you don't know how to do that, it won't matter much if you can write code, since it will never create any value for anyone.

+The best mindset you can have, if you ask me, is to think in terms of value provided.
+You need to learn the tools and processes involved in producing value for users.
+Without that, your coding skills don't earn money and you won't get paid.
+Some parts of the delivery process you may not need to know because it is someone elses job to do it for you but the bottom line is still the same.
+We do what we do to create value.
+What we need to know in order to do that changes over time and can differ from project to project.

 ## Is Long-term Job Satisfaction In Software Tied To Personal Development?

 ## Should You Consider Scalability For Resume Projects?